HabitatFramework/UserGuide/interface/interface.rst

 To open the advanced filter window:

 	* Close the standard OSMM Updates Filter window
-* Click :guilabel:`Select... --> Filter by Attributes - Advacned...` to open the Advanced Query Builder window.
+	* Click :guilabel:`Select... --> Filter by Attributes - Advanced...` to open the Advanced Query Builder window.

 .. raw:: latex